elixir-europe/infectious-diseases-toolkit/showcase/TEMPLATE-showcase.md

 title: <!---Showcase page title--->
 search_exclude: true #leave as “true” until the page is complete and ready to be made public
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
-description: <!---REPLACE THIS with a very short summary (one sentence) this should include if there are limitiations for the audience--->
+description: <!---REPLACE THIS with a very short summary (one sentence) this should include if there are limitations for the audience--->
 affiliations: [<!---REPLACE THIS with comma separated list of affiliations.
-Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the affiliations.yaml in the _data directory in order to work--->]
+Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the _data/affiliations.yaml file in order to work.
+Add logos to the /images/logos directory and link towards them in the affiliations.yaml file accordingly. --->]
 page_id: "<!---REPLACE THIS with a shortened page name in snake-case: lowercase and underscores--->"
 related_pages:
   pathogen_characterisation: [<!---REPLACE THIS with the page IDs of the pathogen_characterisation pages that you want to list here as related pages--->]